Sienci-Labs/Resources/gsender/gs-additional-features.md

 For CNC machines, tool changes are pauses that are programmed in the g-code for a user to switch out the cutting tool for a different one, or the machine to do that automatically.
 The workflow can also sometimes involve pausing until the user tells it to continue, usually through a 'Resume' and/or 'Confirm Tool Change' button on the machine interface.
 This allows you to run multiple toolpaths (cutting operations) within one g-code file.

 The g-code for tool changing is an M6 command. gSender is quite capable when it comes to customizing CNCs for tool changing, even having full Wizards built-in.
-The tool change options are in Config ➜ **Tool Changing** tab.
+The tool change options are in Config ➜ **Tool Changing**.
 You can select from one of 6 different options, and even choose to 'passthrough' the M6 and T commands to the CNC controller for CNCs that are capable of handling tool changes on their own.

 ![](/_images/_gsender/_features/_toolchange/gs_fe_toolchange.jpg){.aligncenter .size-full}

 You can **Ignore** any M6 tool change commands, **Pause** the job when a tool change is recognized, or select one of the **Wizards** that will guide you through pre-set tool changing methods.
-In the image below, you can see an example of the helper tab opening up the **Standard Re-zero Wizard** to guide you through the tool change.
+In the image below, you can see an example of the Helper window opening up to show the **Standard Re-zero Wizard** with all of its guided steps.

 ![](/_images/_gsender/_features/_toolchange/gs_fe_toolchangewiz.jpg){.aligncenter .size-medium}